SahalShaParveen/mqtt-iot-platform/README.md

 ## Overview

-This project is a modular MQTT-based IoT platform centred around a Raspberry Pi.
-It provides the infrastructure required to receive telemetry from embedded devices, persist it locally, and expose it for visualisation and further processing.
+This project is an MQTT-based IoT platform built around a Raspberry Pi.
+It listens for telemetry from connected devices, stores the data locally, and makes it easy to visualise or use elsewhere.

-The included ESP32 + DHT11 firmware serves as a reference implementation.
-Any device capable of publishing JSON messages over MQTT can be integrated with minimal changes.
+The included ESP32 + DHT11 firmware is just an example of how a device can talk to the platform.
+As long as a device can publish JSON over MQTT, it should be straightforward to integrate.

 ## Architecture